sematext/solr-redis/README.md

 ### Allowed parameters for the RedisQParserPlugin:

  * **method** - Method for Redis.
-Currently allowed: smembers, zrange, zrevrange (required)
+Currently allowed: smembers, zrevrangebyscore (required)
  * **key** - Key used to fetch data from Redis (required)
  * **operator** - Operator which connects terms taken from Redis.
 Allowed values are AND/OR (optional - default is OR)
  * **useAnalyzer** - Turns on and off query time analyzer true/false (optinal - default is true)

-ZRANGE and ZREVRANGE specific parameters:
+ZREVRANGEBYSCORE specific parameters:
  * **min** - Minimal value of range (optional)
  * **key** - Maximal value of range (required)